Careers

 Work Experience

-All students are encouraged to secure work experience and with the Covid 19 pandemic ,there are more opportunities than ever for our students to complete valuable work experience virtually.
+All students are encouraged to secure work experience and after the Covid 19 pandemic ,there are more opportunities than ever for our students to complete valuable work experience virtually.
 The College has built links with Speakers For Schools, Springpod and Uptree to offer our students the best virtual work experience, free of charge.

 Please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.for further information.